dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 * `ReadOnlySpan<int> GetIndices()`: For a dense representation, this span will have length of `0`, but for a sparse representation, this will be of the same length as the span returned from `GetValues()`, and be parallel to it.
+  All indices must be between `0` inclusive and `Length` exclusive, and all values in this span should be in strictly increasing order.

 Regarding the generic type parameter `T`, the basic assumption made about this type is that assignment (that is, using `=`) is sufficient to create an